allan-pires/allan-pires/README.md

 I'm Allan! :D

-Currently I work as a Software Engineer at GitHub and I have been b̶r̶e̶a̶k̶i̶n̶g̶ coding stuff since 2015.
-I have a lot of experience with complex and resilient systems at large scale.
-I also love to help and mentor people new in tech.
+I'm a Senior Software Engineer and I have been b̶r̶e̶a̶k̶i̶n̶g̶ coding stuff since 2015.
+Having worked on companies like GitHub and Slack, I have a lot of experience with complex and resilient systems at a large scale.

-Ah!
-Unrelated but I play a lot of videogames (especially that car soccer game that looks weird, yep, Rocket League).
+I also love helping and mentoring people into tech.

+In my free time, I enjoy playing a lot of different games (Rocket League is my go-to comfort game), snowboarding and learning Japanese　(はじめまして, アランです).

 ok now how do I close this
 exit